-Key consideration 1: A TR should provide data in line with regulatory and industry expectations to relevant authorities and the public, respectively, that is comprehensive and at a level of detail sufficient to enhance market transparency and support other public policy objectives.
+Key Consideration 1: A TR should provide data in line with regulatory and industry expectations to relevant authorities and the public, respectively, that is comprehensive and at a level of detail sufficient to enhance market transparency and support other public policy objectives.

 DDRJ receives the OTC derivatives transaction data from the users for the asset classes defined by the relevant rules and regulations in Japan and reports the required trade information to the JFSA.
-However, as for the publication of the data, the JFSA publishes the OTC derivatives trade information with its nominal amounts by user segments and by underlying asset classes.

-JFSA publishes the OTC derivatives trade information with its nominal amounts by user segments and by underlying asset classes for the entire market, whereas DDRJ publishes the same information provided to DDRJ in the same format on the public website.
+JFSA publishes the OTC derivatives trade information with its nominal amounts by user segments and by underlying asset classes for the entire market, whereas DDRJ publishes the same information in the same format for the trade information provided to DDRJ on the public website.

-Key consideration 2: A TR should have effective processes and procedures to provide data to relevant authorities in a timely and appropriate manner to enable them to meet their respective regulatory mandates and legal responsibilities.
+Key Consideration 2: A TR should have effective processes and procedures to provide data to relevant authorities in a timely and appropriate manner to enable them to meet their respective regulatory mandates and legal responsibilities.